BrazilPowered/ME_N-Project-Template/README.md

 Express is one of the most popular web frameworks for Node.
 And Mongoose is a straightforward promise-based ODM useful for small scale apps like this one.

+Note, some code may differe slightly from this guide, as small edits are made for compactness or clarity when posted in this doc.

 ## Start the sample project
 Starting is as easy as one cammand (with docker engine &